First of all, thank you for contributing! We welcome all kinds of contributions, including but not limited to

 - Debugging is hard.
 Changesets should be small so that sources of bugs can be easily pinpointed.

-- Unit/integration tests are our friends.
+- Unit tests and integration tests are our friends.

 "There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult." — C.A.R.
 Hoare